 The devolved institutions in Northern Ireland are constituted under the Northern Ireland Act 1998, with several institutional reforms having taken place since then.
-The Assembly term which ended in 2011 was the first since devolution in 1998 to run its full course without any suspension or collapse, emphasising the increasing political stability of recent years.

 Northern Ireland ministers are chosen from the Northern Ireland Assembly in proportion to party strengths using the d’Hondt formula.
 The Executive is headed by a First Minister and a deputy First Minister, who have equal status and must act jointly.

 The Northern Ireland devolution settlement gives legislative control over certain matters (known as ‘transferred matters’) to the Assembly.
 In the main these are in the economic and social field.
 The Assembly may also in principle legislate in respect of ‘reserved’ category matters subject to various consents, but has not yet done so to any significant degree.

 Matters of national importance which, in the normal course of events it is expected will remain the responsibility of HM government and Westminster, are known as ‘excepted matters,’ and the NI Assembly does not have competence to legislate on these.
 Schedule 2 of the Northern Ireland Act 1998 sets out these areas.

 Many UK-wide issues such as broadcasting and genetic research are known as ‘reserved matters’.
 This category originally included policing and criminal justice but those matters were devolved and therefore moved into the transferred field on 12 April 2010.
 Schedule 3 of the Northern Ireland Act sets out which matters fall into the ‘reserved’ category.